Workplace, Tips & Tricks, Family, Parents, Teachers, Mental Fitness 4 minute read

 Succinct, specific compliments translate far more genuinely than heaping generic praise on to a person.
 Keep your compliment short, sharp and sweet.

-Many of us are too quick to diminish, brush off or even feel embarrassed when we receive compliments at work.
+Many of us are too quick to diminish, brush off or even feel embarrassed when we receive compliments.

-This might be because you’re experiencing imposter syndrome or, you fear accepting the compliment will make you seem arrogant in front of your peers.
+This might be because we’re experiencing imposter syndrome or, we fear accepting the compliment will make us seem arrogant.

 • A simple “thank you” goes a long way